getsentry/sentry-dotnet/CONTRIBUTING.md

 # Contributing

 We love receiving PRs from the community with features and fixed.
 For big feature it's advised to raise an issue to discuss it first.

-## TLDR:
+## TLDR

 * Install the .NET SDKs
 * To quickly get up and running, you can just run `dotnet build`